Film and TV drama

 An apprenticeship is a job with training, so it’s a great opportunity to earn while you learn.
 You can prepare yourself for becoming a grip by learning about lifting and rigging through an apprenticeship.
-In England, there’s are two relevant apprenticeships:
+In England, there’re two relevant apprenticeships:

 Think about learning skills through taking a job as an apprentice in another industry, such as an events company, and then transferring those skills into being a trainee grip at a later point.
 Go to how to become an apprentice to learn how to find apprenticeships in your region or approach companies directly.

 Work for an equipment company:

 Contact rental companies like Proav, Gripvan, Panavision, ARRI or Chapman Leonard.
 Ask them if they have any openings for work experience of jobs as trainees.
 This is how many grips start out.
 Look at our advice on approaching employers to learn how to do this.